-Someone is pulled over for a minor traffic infraction, and the law enforcement officer searches the vehicle’s trunk.
+- Someone is pulled over for a small traffic violation and the officer searches the vehicle’s trunk.

-Law enforcement officers enter a person’s home to place him or her under arrest.
+- Law enforcement officers enter a person’s home and arrests him or her.

-If a law enforcement officer violates a person’s constitutional rights under the Fourth Amendment, and the search or seizure is considered illegal or unlawful, any evidence that was obtained from it will almost certainly be thrown out of any criminal case against the individual whose rights were violated.
+If a law enforcement officer violates a person’s constitutional rights, and the search is considered illegal or unlawful, any evidence that was obtained from it will almost certainly be thrown out of any criminal case against the individual whose rights were violated.
 Examples of this include:

 An arrest was made that violated the Fourth Amendment because it was neither supported by probable cause nor was there a valid search warrant.
-In this case, evidence acquired from this search, including a confession, will be kept out of the case.
+In this case, evidence acquired from this search would be inadmissible.

-Law enforcement searched a home in violation of the homeowner’s Fourth Amendment rights.
-A search warrant was not issued and there no special circumstances or probable cause to justify the search.
-All evidence obtained as a result of this illegal search cannot be used in court against the homeowner in a criminal case.
+Law enforcement officers searched a home in violation of the homeowner’s Fourth Amendment rights.
+A search warrant was not issued and there were no special circumstances or probable cause to justify the search.
+All evidence secured through this illegal search would not be used in court.

 When Are Search Warrants Not Required